 The Thread Commissioner serves to authenticate a user (external Commissioner) or a Thread device onto the Thread network.
 After authentication, the Commissioner instructs the Border Router to transfer Thread network credentials, such as the master key, to the device directly.

 This is an example of in-band commissioning, where Thread network credentials are transferred between devices over the radio.

-This guide details how to use the Thread Commissioning App to commission an OpenThread device onto a network created and managed by the OTBR Web GUI, using one of the following external Commissioners:
+This guide details how to commission an OpenThread device onto a network created and managed by the OTBR Web GUI, using one of the following external Commissioners:

 To learn how to commission without an external Commissioner, see Thread Commissioning.